gilad-rubin/hypster/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For more information on how to contribute, please see our [Contributing Guide](CONTRIBUTING.md).

 ## License